The Office of Stewardship

 The Stewardship Process

-The Diocese of Rapid City offers three primary lenses for which to build the foundations of stewardship in our parishes –
+The Diocese of Rapid City offers three primary for assisting parishes in building a stewardship culture:

 - Generous Hospitality: invitation, welcome and fellowship;